MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses-that-return-binary-data.md

-For some requests you might want to respond with binary data like documents or images.
+For some requests, you might want to respond with binary data like documents or images.

 In Microsoft 365 Developer Proxy, you can define a binary response by setting the `responseBody` to a string value that starts with `@` followed by file path relative to the current working directory, for example: